Last Updated on December 5, 2022 by rudyooms

-I guess this one everyone felt coming… When you want to have a total secured device, you will need to have Microsoft Defender for Endpoint implemented.
+I guess this one everyone felt coming… When you want to have a totally secured device, you will need to have Microsoft Defender for Endpoint implemented.
 There is no other option!

-When you have enabled Defender for Endpoint’s and enrolled all of your devices you are way more protected.
-With Defender, you could enable ASR like Device Control, ASR Rules, Exploit Protection, web Protection and Application Control (MDAC).
-Of course, we don’t need to forget about Firewall Rules, Account Protection (Credential Guard), this can also be configured when using Microsoft Defender.
+When you have enabled Defender for Endpoints and enrolled all of your devices you are way more protected.
+With Defender, you could enable ASR like Device Control, ASR Rules, Exploit Protection, web Protection, and Application Control (MDAC).
+Of course, we don’t need to forget about Firewall Rules, Account Protection (Credential Guard), which can also be configured when using Microsoft Defender.

 Please visit my blog with links to all of my other Endpoint Security blogs